InvoxiPlayGames/splatpost-libusbd/README.md

    * The image might not start drawing, your Switch still showing the controller connection screen.
 If this happens, CTRL+C and re-run the command.
    * Sometimes the drawing process can get slightly offset after missing a few inputs.
 It might help to close everything on your Mac.

+For images with more black pixels than white pixels, if you fill the drawing grid with black manually before running, the `--invert` command line option can be provided to erase white pixels rather than print black pixels.

 *For Splatoon 2, add `--splatoon2` to the command line.
 Make sure the drawing screen is set to use the smallest pencil, this isn't done automatically.*

 *Typing `./splatpost %` will print an example alternating pixel grid.*